5

 Tagging them on social media posts expressing gratitude for their valuable feedback highlights their association with your business, and enhancing their visibility can also help.

 However, be mindful of it, as that could also backfire sometimes if a customer prefers privacy!
-So do ask for their consent (better, if written) before doing any of that!
+So do ask for their consent (on a consent form, if possible) before doing any of that!

-See how Very Good Copy displays its clients’ profiles and designations, giving visibility to their personal brands.
+See how Very Good Copy displays its clients’ profiles and designations, giving visibility to their brands.

 Reminders & Follow-ups

-After you have taken all the right steps to ask for a testimonial and have been professional and nice about it, it’s your duty to follow up and gently remind those from whom you have requested the testimonial.
+After you have taken all the right steps to ask for a testimonial and have been professional and nice about it, you must follow up and gently remind those from whom you have requested the testimonial.

 People usually don’t mind doing favors, but it’s not their top priority.
 With the busyness that occupies everyone, even the most well-intended people can procrastinate.